pgalko/BambooAI/README.md

 The BambooAI agent operates through several key steps to interact with users and generate responses:

-## Supported vendors/models

-The library supports use of various open source or proprietary models, either via API or localy.

-API:
-OpenAI - All models
-Google - Gemini Models
-Anthropic - All Models
-Groq - All Models
-Mistral - All Models

-Local:
-Ollama - All Models
-A Selection of local models(more info below)

-You can specify what vendor/model you want to use for a specific agent by modifying the content of LLM_CONFIG file, replacing the default OpenAI model name with the model and vendor of your choicee. eg. ```{"agent": "Code Generator", "details": {"model": "open-mixtral-8x22b", "provider":"mistral","max_tokens": 4000, "temperature": 0}}```.
-The purpose of LLM_CONFIG is described in more detail below.

 **1. Initiation**
 - The user launches the BambooAI agent with a question.
 - If no initial question is provided, the agent prompts the user for a question or an 'exit' command to terminate the program.